akbarsaladin36/job-bridge-hire-jobs-project-rest-api/README.md

 <h1 align="center">ExpressJS - Back End - TiketinAja RESTfull API</h1>

-TiketinAja RESTfull API merupakan suatu RESTfull API yang akan menyediakan data-data yang dibutuhkan oleh Front End dari aplikasi TiketinAja.
-API di desain secara minimalis dan flexsibel dengan penggunaan Express.Js.
+TiketinAja RESTfull API is a RESTfull API that will provide the data needed by the Front End of the TiketinAja application.
+The API is designed in a minimalist and flexible way with the use of Express.Js.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With